|Hans-J. Boehm, Olivier Giroux, Viktor Vafeiades, with input from from Will Deacon, Doug Lea, Daniel Lustig, Paul McKenney and others

 [ Note: Informally, if A strongly happens before B, then A appears to be evaluated before B in all contexts. --end note ]

 There shall be a single total order S on all

-memory_order_seq_cstoperations, consistent with the " happens before" order, and modification orders for all affected locations, such that each
+memory_order_seq_cstoperations, consistent with the "strongly happens before" order, and modification orders for all affected locations, such that each

 memory_order_seq_cstoperation B that loads a value from an atomic object M observes one of the following values: …